 West Cornwall is a land of beauty, drama, pre-historic sites, top surfing spots, sandy beaches, fabulous gardens and mile upon mile of cliff walks.
 Add in the cultural magnets of Tate St Ives, the Penlee Art Gallery in Penzance and the open-air Minack Theatre and you have some compelling reasons to visit.

 The iconic destination of St Michael’s Mount is just across the water from The Godolphin - a short boat trip away or when the tide opens and reveals the historic causeway, you can walk across to the island.
 We have all the information and a few insider tips to make the most of your time in West Cornwall, so please just ask our team, who would be happy to point you in the right direction.

-An historic, chartered town, Marazion today is a lively place with an active community and a plethora of cafes, pubs and art galleries, as well as a local store, post office and deli.
+An historic, chartered town, Marazion today is a lively place with an active community and a plethora of cafes, pubs and art galleries, as well as a local store, post office.
 The South West Coastal Path runs through the town and the RSPB nature reserve is home to Cornwall’s largest reed bed and an abundance of plants and birds.